andreped/FP-DSA-plugin/README.md

-# FAST-Pathology Digital Slide Archive (DSA) extension
+# FastPathology Digital Slide Archive FP-DSA extension

 **DISCLAIMER:** This is a work in progress.
 When I have the plugin properly working and stable, I will make a public docker image, and make a release here.